-WordPress 4.3 is just around the corner but the dev team are also working hard to keep current versions secure.
+WordPress 4.3 is just around the corner but the dev team is also working hard to keep current versions secure.
 Just this morning, they have released WordPress 4.2.4 which is a security release for all previous versions.

 WordPress 4.2.4 Security and Maintenance Release patches and bug fixes: